hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Conclusion

-This blog post provided a comprehensive guide on how to expose applications deployed in a K8 cluster and make them accessible securely via HTTPS.
+This blog post provided a comprehensive guide on how to expose applications and make them accessible securely via HTTPS in a K8 cluster in HPE GreenLake for Private Cloud Enterprise.
 It detailed the process of configuring TLS termination on an Ingress controller, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
 Although the emphasis was on self-signed certificates, the procedure is applicable to any type of certificates.
 This enables customers to follow up the steps using their own CA certificates for Ingress TLS termination.

 Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.